-INTRODUCTION.
+INTRODUCTORY.

 THAT it is the duty of Christians to celebrate the praises of God in the use of Songs, is too evident to him who is acquainted with the Holy Scriptures to require proof.
-The example of the Old Testament Church, to which we shall have occasion to refer more particularly afterwards, the example of our Saviour, with his Apostles, who, the last Supper having been finished, sung a hymn.
-(Matt. xxvi.
-30,) the example of Paul and Silas when immured in the jail of Philippi, (Acts xvi.
-25) and an Apostolic injunction, "Is any merry? let him sing Psalms," (Jas. v.
-13,) are proofs sufficient of the correctness of ecclesiastical practice in every age, and of our obligation to walk in "the footsteps of the flock," in this solemn exercise.
-There are many circumstances which must render the celebration of praise an exercise peculiarly interesting to every citizen of Zion :- to him who is not merely a partaker of the form, but a subject of the power of Godliness.
+The example of the old Testament Church, to which we shall have occasion to refer more particularly afterwards, the example of our Saviour, with his Apostles, who, the last Supper having been finished, sung a Hymn (1), the example of Paul and Silas when immured in the gaol of Philippi (2), and an Apostolic injunction.
+"Is any merry? let him sing Psalms" (3), are proofs sufficient of the correctness of ecclesiastical practice in every age, and of our obligation to walk in "the footsteps of the flock," in this solemn exercise.
+There are many circumstances which must render the celebration of praise an exercise peculiarly interesting to every citizen of Zion :--- to him who is not merely a partaker of the form, but a subject of the power of Godliness.
 One only I shall mention.
 We enjoy more intimate fellowship with the spiritual world, and approach nearer to the abodes of perfect happiness and uninterrupted peace.
-Praise is not, like many other religious acts, peculiar to this world, but lifts us up into the rank of Angels standing before the throne, and of the Spirits of just men made perfect.
-The time shall come when we shall no more read and investigate the Word of God, when we shall cease to wait upon, or to exercise the ministry of reconciliation, when private and social praver shall no longer be offered up, when Baptism and the Lord's Supper shall have been superseded, but praise shall never case.
-Like charity, its immediate fountain, it "never faileth."
-No sooner is the Saint removed from the "earthly house of this tabernacle," than he is introduced into the choir above, who rest not day and night ascribing praises to a God of Holiness, and singing the Song of Moses, the Servant of the Lord, and the Song of the Lamb.
-Whoever desires to engage in an exercise adapted to promote oblivion of the trials and temptations, the privations and opposition, to which he is exposed in this present evil world, and to assist him in taking faith's realizing view of the joys which are before the face, and the pleasures which are at the right hand of God, and abide forever, let him engage in singing the praises of God.
+Praise is not, like many other religious acts, peculiar to this world, but lifts us up into the rank of Angels standing before the throne, and of the spirits of just men made perfect.
+The time shall come when we shall no more read and investigate the Word of God, when we shall cease to wait upon, or to exercise the ministry of reconciliation, when private and social prayer shall no longer be offered up, when Baptism and the Lord's Supper shall have been superseded, but praise shall never cease.
+Like Charity, its immediate fountain, it "never faileth."
+No sooner is the Saint removed from the "earthly house of this tabernacle," than he is introduced into the choir above, who rest not day and night ascribing praises to a God of Holiness, and singing the song of Moses, the Servant of the Lord, and the Song of the Lamb.
+Whoever desires to engage in an exercise adapted to promote oblivion of the trials and temptations, the privations and opposition, to which he is exposed in this present evil world, and to assist him in taking faith's realising view of the joys which are before the face, and the pleasures which are at the right hand of God, and which abide forever, let him engage in singing the praises of God.